hactar-is/wagtail-meilisearch/README.md

 ## Configuration

-See the [https://docs.meilisearch.com/guides/advanced_guides/installation.html#environment-variables-and-flags](MeiliSearch docs) for info on the values you want to add here.
+See the [MeiliSearch docs](https://docs.meilisearch.com/guides/advanced_guides/installation.html#environment-variables-and-flags) for info on the values you want to add here.

 ```
 WAGTAILSEARCH_BACKENDS = {